knowit-finland-javascript-guild/create-hybrid-mobile-apps-with-ionic-framework/README.md

 ## 1. Adding new ratings
 To add a form for adding new ratings, follow these steps:
 1. Add an IonModal

+Take an example from this: https://stackblitz.com/edit/angular-pfw55s?file=src%2Fmain.tsx.
 Go to file "AddRatingForm.tsx" and add there [IonModal](https://ionicframework.com/docs/api/modal) that opens when the button is clicked.
-2. Take example from this: https://stackblitz.com/edit/angular-pfw55s?file=src%2Fmain.tsx
 Add the following components to the modal:
 Header, Toolbar, IonTittle "Add a new rating", IonButton "Close" that sets the isOpen to false, and IonContent.

-3. Add a form to save new ratings
+2. Add a form to save new ratings

 Now, let's create a form using Ionic and React Hook Form to add new ratings to our app.
 Here's the base for the form: